 The two Earls seemed to have good timing although it is by no means clear what they intended to do once they gained access to her majesty’s bedchamber.
 Presumably, they had a plan to try to control the succession.
 It didn’t matter, because Essex and Southampton were in over their fool heads.
 Fools and their heads are soon parted, as you know.

 Burghley, who had been secretly planning the succession for years, outsmarted the Southampton-Essex amateur hour and had them and their lot arrested and tried for treason.
 All were convicted of course, the outcome of the trial never being in doubt.
-Essex, despite his popularity, got a date with the axeman.
-Some lower-ranking members of the conspiracy did not fare so well as the pretty Earl: they were tortured to death.
+Essex, despite his popularity, had his date with the axeman, though it was a little on the brief side as dates go.
+Some lower-ranking members of the conspiracy did not fare so well as the pretty young Earl: they were tortured to death.

 But not Southampton.
 He was sentenced to die and watched his friend die, but, as he waited fretfully in the Tower of London, his sentence was mysteriously commuted to life in prison.
 There is no formal record of the legal proceeding that allowed this extraordinary thing to happen.